michelescarlato/HelloEndoWorld/README.md

 # HelloEndoWorld

-For this project I used Xubuntu 20.04, and I needed to install the following packages:
+For this project, I used Xubuntu 20.04, and I needed to install the following packages:

 ```bash
 sudo apt-get install python3-pip make
 ```

-After cloning the the project, and entering into the directory HelloEndoWorld run:
+After cloning the project, and entering into the directory HelloEndoWorld run:

 ```bash
 cd HelloEndoWorld